ticial/AutotileGenerator/README.md

 # AutotileGenerator
-Generate autotiles 2x2/3x3min from sprites whith 5 tiles or 3x3 from 8 tiles, and add to tileset.
+Generate autotiles 2x2/3x3min from sprites whith 5 tiles or 3x3 from 8 tiles, and add to tileset.</n>

-The autotile name defines the name of the sprite from which it was created.
+The autotile name defines the name of the sprite from which it was created.</n>
 You can add autotiles to an existing tileset.
 Old tiles can be replaced with new autotiles if they have the same name.

 <details>